mreza822/ECS-273-Spring-2026-Project/README.md

 ### Start the Frontend

-From the frontend directory:
+From the client directory:

 ```bash
 npm run dev
 ```

-The application will be available at:
+The dashboard should be available at:

 ```text
 http://localhost:5173